Debt funds can be used to generate regular income to meet your living expenses. Find out how

 When an investment is made for income rather than for accumulation, many of its key features need to be different than if you were investing just to grow your wealth.
 First and foremost, it needs to be predictable.
 When money is accumulating for use much later, then it doesn't really matter if you get somewhat higher or lower returns at different times.
-It doesn't even matter if you lose money for some of the time as long as gains made over time more than balance it out.
+It doesn't even matter if you lose money for some of the time as long as gains made over other time are more to balance it out.
 However, when you need to make regular withdrawals, then this unevenness is not desirable.

 Secondly, this predictable rate of return needs to have a rate of return that matches the inflation rate, or at least comes close to matching it.
 If the rate of return doesn't match inflation then your money is just losing value even when you are not using it.

 Thirdly, the investment needs to be liquid.
 By liquid, we mean that it should not have a long lock-in period and you should be able to withdraw from it regularly (if needed, at short notice) without facing any problems or incurring any kind of a financial penalty.

 As it happens, there aren't too many investment avenues that satisfy all these needs.
 Savers who are not too knowledgeable generally use a bank savings account for this purpose.
-Savings accounts score well on points number two and three above.
+Savings accounts score well on point number one and three above.
 They are certainly safe and predictable.
 They are also highly liquid- in fact, apart from having actual cash in your pocket, they are the most liquid form of keeping money.

 However, their interest rate is low.
 Currently, most banks offer an interest rate of around 2.7 to 3 per cent, with a few banks offering slightly higher rates.
 This doesn't even come close to matching the rate of inflation that consumers face.
 Lying in your savings account, your money loses real value and buys less and less as time goes by.